A Semi-Supervised Approach for Power System Event Identification: Abstract

 \section{Abstract}

-Event identification is increasingly recognized as crucial for enhancing the reliability, security, and stability of the electric power system.
+Event identification is increasingly crucial for enhancing the reliability, security, and stability of the electric power system.
 With the growing deployment of Phasor Measurement Units (PMUs) and advancements in data science, there are promising opportunities to explore data-driven event identification via machine learning classification techniques.
-However, obtaining accurately-labeled eventful PMU data samples remains challenging due to its labor-intensive nature and uncertainty about the event type (class) in real-time.
+However, obtaining accurately labeled eventful PMU data samples remains challenging due to its labor-intensive nature and real-time uncertainty about the event type.
 Thus, it is natural to use semi-supervised learning techniques, which make use of both labeled and unlabeled samples.
 We evaluate three categories of classical semi-supervised approaches: (i) self-training, (ii) transductive support vector machines (TSVM), and (iii) graph-based label spreading (LS) method.
 Our approach characterizes events using physically interpretable features extracted from modal analysis of synthetic eventful PMU data.
-In particular, we focus on the identification of four event classes (load loss, generation loss, line trip, and bus fault) whose identification is crucial for grid operations.
-We have developed and publicly shared a comprehensive Event Identification package which consists of three aspects: data generation, feature extraction, and event identification with limited labels using semi-supervised methodologies.
+We focus on identifying four event classes (load loss, generation loss, line trip, and bus fault) critical for grid operations.
+We developed and publicly shared a comprehensive Event Identification package comprising data generation, feature extraction, and event identification with limited labels using semi-supervised methodologies.
 Using this package, we generate and evaluate eventful PMU data for the South Carolina 500-Bus synthetic network.
-Our evaluation consistently demonstrates that graph-based LS outperforms the other two semi-supervised methods that we consider, and can noticeably improve event identification performance relative to the setting with only a small number of labeled samples.
+Our evaluation consistently shows that graph-based LS outperforms the other methods, significantly improving event identification performance with a small number of labeled samples.